 Examine different filtered or unfiltered answers on the map in the Explore tab.

-Finally, you can export map views as an image file to be used in reports and other documentation.
+Finally, you can export map views as image files to be used in reports and other documentation under Export.
 You can choose from three image sizes, but please note that the largest will take more time to upload.
+You can also download the map layers as shapefiles and geoJSONs, ready to be used in other GIS sotfware.